specklesystems/speckle-server/packages/server/readme.md

 ### Frontend

-- In **development** mode, the Speckle Server will proxy the frontend from `localhost:8080` to `localhost:3000`.
+- In **development** mode, the Speckle Server will proxy the frontend from `localhost:3000` to `localhost:8080`.
 If you don't see anything, ensure you've run `npm run dev` in the frontend package.

-- In **production** mode, the Speckle Server will statically serve the frontend app from `../packages/frontend/dist`.
+- In **production** mode, a load balancer should send requests either to the frontend nginx container or the server container, depending on the requested path

 ### GraphIQL